 Brand, model, and serial number are three essential pieces of information you'll need.
 This information provides specifications for your fireplace.
 So, when our customers are looking for replacement parts, our NFI Certified Technicians will request these bits of information.

 We use this information to first seek out literature for the appliance and a parts list.
-If this can be located, we then reference our supplier portals to see if relevant items are still in stock.
+If this can be located, we then reference our supplier portals to see if relevant items are still in available.
 If the part has been discontinued and is no longer available, there are sometimes retrofit parts available.
 This most often applies to thermocouples, some gas valve parts, and in some cases, glass door assemblies.

 There may not be any direct replacement or retrofit parts available.
 In this case, we can check with manufacturers that may have purchased obsolete brands to see if they may have any options for replacement parts.
-Once we've determined which parts will fit, we'll search the inventory of our suppliers.
+Once we've determined if any replacement parts are available, we'll search the inventory of our suppliers.

 Valve In Pieces, Key Missing?